 Shonto Preparatory School provides extracurricular activities in athletics and student clubs that promote healthy well-being and lifestyles.
-All team Coaches, Sponsors, and Students are expected to conduct themselves properly and respectfully while representing the school.
+All team Coaches, Sponsors, and Students are expected to conduct themselves respectfully and appropriately while representing the school.
 Further, we encourage students, parents, and the community to support our school programs enthusiastically and within a behavioral framework that reflects good sportsmanship.